A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Iterative Method

+We highlight that the system above is both coupled ($\delta^{(1)}_{\rm cb}$ enters the equation for $\delta_{\nu}^{(1)}$) and also externally forced, by the zeroth-order perturbations $\delta_{\nu}^{(0)}$ and $\delta_{\rm cb}^{(0)}$.
+The forcing term defined as $F^{(0)}(q, s)$ in (\ref{dcb1order}) is sensitive to the difference between the neutrino and matter density perturbations.
+On large scales, this difference would vanish at late times, and on small scales, the neutrino density perturbations are suppressed and therefore, they will not contribute to the forcing term.
+The homogeneous part of (\ref{dcb1order}) is exactly the same as that of (\ref{dcb0order}), so the homogeneous solutions will be the same.

+The general form of the solution for an inhomogeneous differential equation with a forcing term is given by variation of parameters as:

+where $c_G(q)$ and $c_D(q)$ are the initial conditions, $G(s)$ and $D(s)$ are the growing and decaying solutions to the homogeneous equation, and $W(q,s) = G(s)D^{'}(s) - D(s)G^{'}(s)$ is the Wronskian.
+We can observe that if the initial conditions are zero (which is the case for the first-order CDM+baryons equation, \ref{dcb1order}), the solution will come only from the integral.

-Inspecting (\ref{dcb0order})-(\ref{dnu1order}) shows that the zeroth-order matter perturbations will source the zeroth-order neutrino perturbations.
-The neutrinos then change the way matter evolves according to (\ref{dcb1order}).
-Since we are only interested in the lowest order solutions in $\fnu$, we only have to solve the zeroth-order equations for each species and then also the first-order one for the CDM.
+In summary, inspecting (\ref{dcb0order})-(\ref{dnu1order}) shows that the zeroth-order matter perturbations will source the zeroth-order neutrino perturbations.
+The neutrinos then change the way the matter evolves according to (\ref{dcb1order}).
+Since we are only interested in the lowest-order solutions in $\fnu$, we only have to solve the zeroth-order equations for each species and then also the first-order one for the CDM+baryons, (\ref{dcb1order}).
+We do not need to solve the first-order equation for the neutrino perturbation.